Dereje2/Feb-repo/README.md

-# Feb-repo "updated repo for today"
+# Feb-repo "the repo was updated"